MichaelCade/90DaysOfDevOps/Days/day05.md

 ## Deploy:

-which is the thing that we do next because deployment is like the end game of this whole thing because deployments when we put the code into production and it's not until we do that that our business actually realizes the value from all the time effort and hard work that you and the software engineering team have put into this product up to this point.
+which is the thing that we do next because deployment is like the end game of this whole thing because deployments are when we put the code into production and it's not until we do that that our business realizes the value from all the time effort and hard work that you and the software engineering team have put into this product up to this point.

 ## Operate: